 Table 2 summarizes the key observations we have analyzed here.
-It reduces the interpretation of these observations to two major candidates: the '2008 Sun' and the 'Ephemeral Sun.'
+It reduces the interpretation of these observations to two major candidates: the '2008 Sun' and the 'Ephemeral Sun,' and applies to the final portion of the Maunder Interval.
 The ephemeral Sun picture is generally consistent with all observations - or at least with the consensus interpretation of them.
 On the other hand, the 2008 Sun is inconsistent with all, except for the continued modulation of cosmic rays.
 Of course, arguments can be made that the observations are inaccurate, imprecise, or that their interpretation is incorrect.
 However, from a purely statistical point of view, we are led to the conclusion that the ephemeral Sun is significantly more consistent with the observations.

 An important point to make is that the Maunder minimum was not a steady period of inactivity.
 Instead, it is likely that there was a general progression to a progressively deeper configuration during the 70-year period.
-Therefore, it may be more reasonable to compare the 2008/2009 solar minimum with the initial descent into the Maunder minimum; however, it is unlikely that the last 5-10 years looked anything like the recent minimum.
+Therefore, it may be more reasonable to compare the 2008/2009 solar minimum with the initial descent into the Maunder minimum; however, it is unlikely that the last 5-10 years of the Maunder Minimum looked anything like the recent minimum.
+Additionally, recent work by Thibault et al. (2014) suggests that the solar cycle 24 minimum was too brief to reach a true "floor" state, and, in particular, that there remained a significant presence of magnetic flux in the polar regions.
 Thus, we suggest that the Sun's magnetic field continued to evolve during this interval and posit that this evolution is best represented by an ever-decreasing surface field, and, in particular, the gradual decay of the polar fields.
 These polar fields are the dominant source of the open flux permeating the heliosphere and modulating the flux of cosmic rays hitting Earth's magnetosphere.
-By 1700, the point in the Maunder Minimum that we associate with "the day the Sun stood still" likely consisted of only small-scale parasitic polarity field, with virtually no large-scale dipolar component, i.e., no unipolar fields.
+By 1700, the point in the Maunder Minimum that we associate with "the day the Sun stood still" likely Sun may have consisted of only small-scale parasitic polarity field, with virtually no substantial large-scale dipolar component, i.e., no unipolar fields.

 Our results are in apparent conflict with several numerical studies.
+Mackay (2003)

-Mackay (2003) used a magnetic flux transport model to consider the possible surface magnetic field configurations that may have been present during the Maunder minimum.
-They concluded that if the grand minimum started at solar cycle minimum, then a large amount of unipolar flux may have persisted in the polar regions of the Sun, whereas, if the minimum had started at solar maximum, there may have been little-to-no large scale magnetic flux on the Sun.
+used a magnetic flux transport model to consider the possible surface magnetic field configurations that may have been present during the Maunder minimum.
+They concluded that conclude that if the grand minimum started at solar cycle minimum, then a large amount of unipolar flux may have persisted in the polar regions of the Sun, whereas, if the minimum had started at solar maximum, there may have been little-to-no large scale magnetic flux on the Sun.
 Additionally, Wang & Sheeley (2013) argued that an "ephemeral only" Sun was not possible because the inferred interplanetary magnetic field strength would be inconsistent with estimates based on the ${}^{10}Be$ record.
-Their approach for estimating the open flux that a distribution of randomly orientated small-scale dipoles would produce, however, rested on a magneto static extrapolation of the large-scale residual field produced by them.
+Their approach for estimating the open flux that a distribution of randomly orientated small-scale dipoles would produce, however, rested on a magneto static magnetostatic extrapolation of the large-scale residual field produced by them.
 Importantly, it did not take into account the fact that small loops would be heated, expand, and potentially open up into the solar wind; a result that could only be revealed using an MHD approach, as described here.
-In fact, our results suggest that an ephemeral-only Sun is capable of supplying an open flux that may be 1/10 to 1/3 of the value measured in 2008/2009, clearly consistent with the cosmogenic records.
+In fact, our results suggest that an ephemeral-only Sun is capable of supplying an open flux that may be 1/10 to 1/3 of the value measured in 2008/2009, and clearly consistent with the cosmogenic records.